Post Published on December 26, 2017.

 Similarly, if you are a public personality of some sort (e.g. actor, author, blogger) and you receive a lot of communications you could choose to charge a few dollars to get a response.

 Obviously, this tool could be used poorly.
-I wouldn’t recommend charging your own family and friends to contact you.
+I wouldn’t recommend charging your own family and friends to contact you.3Doing so may result in the loss of said family and friends.
 And if you are an internet personality I’d suggest not requiring payment for every correspondence.
 On the other hand, it might be worthwhile to bounce some of those requests for guest posts (or to review a product) to Earn.com to test their seriousness and to make a few bucks.

 Bonus: Your Money is Bitcoin

 You’ve probably heard the words Bitcoin, digital currency, or cryptocurrency being thrown around on occasion – whether on/in the news or by a geeky friend.
 You probably also know that Bitcoin is worth a lot of money – I mean thousands of dollars for a single Bitcoin.
-Unfortunately, there isn’t an easy way for folks to get Bitcoin without spending a significant amount of money at this point in time (kind of like buying gold).
+Unfortunately, there isn’t an easy way for folks to get Bitcoin without spending a significant amount of money at this point in time (kind of like buying gold).4It used to be one could “mine” Bitcoin using one’s computer.
+These days there are specialized machines mining Bitcoin which make it almost impossible to earn anything significant using one’s own computer.
 But Earn.com keeps your earnings as Bitcoin.
-As such your earnings can increase with Bitcoin price increases and you can cash out in dollars or in Bitcoin.
+As such your earnings can increase with Bitcoin price increases5That is how I hit $120 so quickly….the value of my earnings increased with the increasing price in Bitcoin! and you can cash out in dollars or in Bitcoin.

 In general I’m not recommending buying Bitcoin at the moment (I’m not a financial advisor, so go talk to someone who knows what they are talking about to decide whether to buy or not) due to the significant price fluctuations occurring (and the likelihood that another technology will supersede Bitcoin), but I would suggest keeping your Earn.com earnings as Bitcoin.